-Streptavidin-plus®, lyophilized (recombinant gene from Streptomyces avidinii expressed in E. coli) is the recombinant version of product code SA20.
+Streptavidin-plus®, lyophilized (recombinant gene from Streptomyces avidinii expressed in E. coli) is a recombinantly-produced streptavidin which was designed for immobilization applications.

 Supplied lyophilized, contains ~0.9 mg protein/mg lyophilizate

 Specific activity: >15.0 U/mg protein

 Size: Available in 10 mg and 100 mg pack sizes.